zalando/pg_view/README.rst

     - **query**: the query the process executes.
     - **read, write**: The amount of data read or written from the partition in MB/s.
     - **s**: process state. ``R`` - 'running', ``S`` - 'sleeping', ``D`` - 'uninterruptable sleep'; see ``man ps`` for more details.
     - **type**: either a system process (autovacuum launcher, logger, archiver, etc.) or a process that executes queries (backend or autovacuum).
-By default, only user processes are shown in curses mode (press 's' to show all of them), and all in the console one.
+By default, only user processes are shown in curses output mode (press 's' to add the system processes).
+Both system and user processes are shown in the console mode.
     - **utime, stime, guest**: consumption of CPU resources by process.
 PostgreSQL backends can't use more than one CPU, so the percentage of a single CPU time is shown here.
 - **system**
     - **ctxt**: the number of context switches in the system.